 - Sitka, Alaska

 Regent Seven Seas Alaskan Excursions

 One of the best features of booking a Regent Seven Seas Alaskan cruise is excursions are included.
 With several free excursions per port of call, seeing the best of Alaska is easy.

 Regent Seven Seas offers excursions divided by activity level, designated with an icon.
-Find seated tours, suitable for passengers with mobility concerns, and light activity or walking tours.
-For passengers wanting more, find hiking excursions or adventure excursions which require healthy adults who can paddle a canoe for several hours or hike several miles with a thousand-foot elevation gain.
+Find seated tours suitable for passengers with mobility concerns and light activity or walking tours.
+For passengers wanting more, find hiking excursions or adventure excursions that require healthy adults who can paddle a canoe for several hours or hike several miles with a thousand-foot elevation gain.

-During both of my Regent Seven Seas Alaskan cruises, I booked only the included excursions.
-And I would alternate my activities, like hiking one day, scenic train tour the next, followed by canoeing.
+I booked only the included excursions during my Regent Seven Seas Alaskan cruises.
+And I would alternate my activities, like hiking one day, scenic train tours the next, and canoeing.

 Cruising the Inside Passage

 Experiencing the majestic Alaskan beauty is one of the joys of an Alaskan cruise.
 Find untouched scenery so close it feels like you can touch it.
 Even without binoculars, see the soaring bald eagles or giggle at the porpoises who play in the ship’s wake.